 Liabilities to credit institutions are capitalized at market value on take-up.
-As a rule, on subsequent measurement the liability is recognized at amortized cost in accordance with the effective interest rate method.
+As a rule, on subsequent measurement the liability is recognized at amortized cost.
 The interest costs are included in the amortization and are shown in the line "Interest expenses effective interest rate method" in the income statement.